rifat963/KBQ/README.md

 ## Basic Measure Definition

 (i) Persistency of a Classe is 1 if, on the KB releases (i=1....n) , En > (En-1) else Persistency = 0
 Where En is the distnct entity of a class.

 (ii) Historical Persistency of a Classe is 1 if, on the KB releases (i=1....n) , Persistency = 0 else historical persistency= 0
 Where En is the distnct entity of a class.

-(iii) Consistency of a predicate = 1 if frequency of a predicate fi > 100, where KB releases, i=1...n

-else Consistency = 0 ,if fi < 100.
+(iii) Consistency of a predicate = 1 if frequency of a predicate fi > 100, where KB releases, i=1...n else Consistency = 0 ,if fi < 100.

-(iv) Completeness of a predicate = 1 if normalized frequency of a predicate, fi> (fi-1) ; where Time Series, i=1....n.

-else Completeness = 0
+(iv) Completeness of a predicate = 1 if normalized frequency of a predicate, fi> (fi-1) ; where Time Series, i=1....n. else Completeness = 0

 (v) For KB growth we applied a Linear regression over the KB releases (i=1....n).
 From the linear regression, We calculate the normalize distance.

 The normalized distance(ND) = (abs(Last TimeSeries Entity Count - Predicted Value)/mean(abs(Residuals))

-So, KB growth is 1 if ND<1 or KB growth is 0 if ND>=1
+So, KB growth condition is 1 if ND<1 or KB growth is 0 if ND>=1

 ## Output Structure